ThibaudL/Moni-Thor/README.md

-# Simple vue.js monitoring applciation to ping your services.
+# Simple vue.js monitoring application to ping your services.

 ## To do :